corda/corda/docs/source/design/versioning/contract-versioning.md

 After the input states are correctly deserialised they can be correctly verified by the transaction contract.
 This is critical for the UTXO model of Corda to function correctly.

-- Define a simple process and basic tooling for contract code developers to ensure a consistent release process across the network.
+- Define a simple process and basic tooling for contract code developers to ensure a consistent release process.

 - Nodes should be prevented to select older buggy contract code for current transactions.